 Very competent freestyle kite, but overtaken by the hotrod T2 Solo for broad-based performance.
 This shows the limited edition 'Sign of the Times' version with applique based on a crop circle design.
 Just one made in each colour.

 Indoor kite, using Breeze tube.
-Used for setting an endurance record for indoor flying - since broken! - but Breeze tube is just way too expensive.
+Used for setting an endurance record for indoor flying - since broken! - but Breeze tube was just way too expensive and fragile..

 Our first design.